Project tracking, estimating, document control, and Building Safety Act compliance. Built around how your construction business actually operates.

 This is where bespoke makes the most sense.
 A system built for a regional contractor with 30 staff costs less than two years of Procore, does exactly what that business needs, and does not charge more when the firm hires employee number 31.

 Every system we build is mobile-responsive as standard.
-For construction, we typically build dedicated mobile views optimised for site conditions: large buttons, photo capture, offline capability for areas with poor signal, and sync when connectivity returns.
+For construction, we can build dedicated mobile views optimised for site conditions: large buttons, photo capture, offline capability for areas with poor signal, and sync when connectivity returns.

 Yes.
 We build CIS verification, deduction calculation, and HMRC reporting into the subcontractor payment workflow.
 It is not an add-on or a separate module.
 It is part of how the system processes subcontractor payments.